 “Fleas?
 My pet doesn’t have fleas!”

 We’ve all heard a pet parent repeat these words, and you might have even said them yourself.
 “Many people think that if their pet doesn’t go outdoors, the pet can’t be bitten by fleas or ticks,” says Christie Long, DVM, CVA and Chief Veterinarian at PetCoach.
-And if you don’t think there’s a threat, then you probably aren’t using tick or flea prevention for dogs or cats.
+And if you don’t think there’s a threat, then you probably aren’t using tick or flea control for cats or dogs.
 As Dr. Long explains, “both parasites will hitchhike into the house on pets that do go outdoors, and fleas are especially good at this.”
 So thinking your pet doesn’t have—or couldn’t have—fleas or ticks is where the problem begins.

 Fleas are a hidden menace, lying in wait to emerge as adults and move in to their cozy new home deep within your pet’s fur.
 The reason why you might not think they’re alive and kicking in your household or on your pet is that only 1 in 100 fleas can actually be seen.
 Those that you can see are adult fleas, which only make up 5% of any flea population.
 So where are the rest?
 Most are eggs, larvae or pupae that are busy growing and developing into the fleas you know and certainly don’t love.
 And although ticks can sometimes be visible, they are tough to spot underneath your pet’s coat, even with shorthaired breeds.
 Ignoring the warning signs and taking your chances without flea prevention for cats and dogs can lead to covert tick cliques and flea infestations.